Logo Picture Left SideLogo Picture Right SideLogo Text at Center

 • “The Building Stones in the United States” (October 1884) The Manufacturer and Builder, Vol. 16, Issue 10, October 1884, pgs.
 229-230.
 (Article in digital images viewed at American Memory, Library of Congress.)

 • California – History of Quarrying in California from the California Indians up to Present Time.
-Presentation for the International Stonework Symposium 2011 – January 13, 2011. (“History of Quarrying in California from the California Indians up to Present Time” brochure in PDF)
+Presentation for the International Stonework Symposium 2011 – January 13, 2011. (“History of Quarrying in California from the California Indians up to Present Time” brochure)

 • “Cape Ann Quarries, Massachusetts” (1884) Also included in this 1884 article from Harper's New Monthly Magazine are several sketches of stone quarriers and stone cutters at work and other quarry-related pictures.

-• Cape Ann, Massachusetts - Leslie D. Barlett’s wonderful quarry photographs were displayed in his “Chapters on a Quarry Wall,” museum installation/photograph collection at the Cape Ann Historical Museum in Gloucester, Massachusetts, in early 2008.
-Since then he has had other exhibitions including an exhibition in New York City earlier this year.
+• Cape Ann, Massachusetts – Leslie D. Barlett’s wonderful quarry photographs were displayed in his “Chapters on a Quarry Wall,” museum installation/photograph collection at the Cape Ann Historical Museum in Gloucester, Massachusetts, in early 2008.
+Since then he has had other presentations and exhibitions in New York City, Vermont, and Michigan.
+You’ll find more information about his presentations and installations below.

 Shadowing Ibis Photograph Cape Ann Historical Museum, Gloucester, Massachusetts